 Question: I was hit by someone who did not have insurance on their car.
 I had full coverage so I was covered, but I had to pay my deductible for an accident that was entirely the other driver’s fault.
 How do I get my $1,000 deductible back?

 Answer: I understand your frustration over your situation.
 A deductible of $1,000 is a lot to pay when you weren’t at fault for damaging your vehicle, but luckily you did have full coverage so that you weren’t left holding the bag for the full cost of repairs (or total loss of your vehicle).

-Typically, in a instances where you have to use your own collision coverage, though you weren’t at fault, there are two ways in which to try and recoup your deductible amount.
+Typically, in instances where you have to use your own collision car insurance though you weren’t at fault, there are two ways in which to try and recoup your deductible amount.

 The first is to let your own auto insurance company do the work.
 Your insurance company will subrogate (legally pursue) the at-fault driver for the money it paid out for the repair of your vehicle.

 Your insurance company may automatically offer to try to recover your deductible as part its subrogation process.
 If it fails to offer, then make your own request -- and ask how long it can take.
 In many cases, it can take months or more for an insurance company to receive any type of payment from the at-fault party.

 It could be that your insurance company will determine the at-fault party has no assets to pursue and won’t be able to recover all of the money it paid out, let alone your deductible amount.
 The insurance company’s primary objective is to get its own money back; your deductible being repaid is secondary.
 So, don’t be surprised if the company tells you in a few months that it was unable to recover your $1,000.

 The second option is to legally pursue the at-fault party yourself by filing a small claims lawsuit against the individual.